Refinitiv/refinitiv-ui/documents/src/pages/elements/dialog.md

 `ef-dialog` is assigned `role="dialog"`.
 Focus is automatically directed to the dialog when it appears.
 When the dialog is active, focus is restricted to the dialog and returned to the triggering button when dismissed.

 `ef-dialog` has provided the role and implemented keyboard navigation.
-You should apply accessibility on the dialog content following standard guidelines e.g. providing `aria-label` for form controls, setting correct `tabindex`.
+You should apply accessibility on the dialog content following standard guidelines e.g. provide `aria-label` for form controls, set correct `tabindex` etc.

 ::a11y-end::